 The formation of a subsidiary must conform to requirements under the Romanian Company Law.
 You should also know that in order to incorporate Romanian subsidiary, you must comply with the minimum capital requirements under the Romanian Company Law no.31/1990.

 Moreover, the provisions of the EU Parent-Subsidiary Directive are applicable in their situation, meaning that the profits distributed by the Romanian subsidiary will be exempt from tax, should the foreign company own at least 10% of its Romanian subsidiary.
-One of our lawyers in Romania can provide in-depth details about these conditions.
+One of our lawyers in Romania can provide in-depth details about these conditions applicable in 2022.

 According to the National Trade Register Office, the statistics for new company registrations were the following: